HotswapProjects/HotswapAgent/plugin/hotswap-agent-weld-plugin/README.md

 [Weld/CDI](http://weld.cdi-spec.org/)
 =====================================
 Reinject injection points after bean redefinition.
-Define and register new bean in BeanManager if a new bean class is defined.
+Define and register a new bean in BeanManager on new bean definition.
 Redefine proxy class if proxied class is redefined.
 Appropriate redefinition can be specified in `hotswap-agent.properties` file.
-Generally there are 2 approaches what to do after bean class redefinition:
+There are 2 approaches what to do after bean class redefinition:

-* reinject injection points in existing bean instances - bean instances **survives**
+* reinject injection points in existing bean instances - old bean instances **survives**
-* reload existing bean instances in contexts - bean instances are **lost**
+* reload existing bean instances in contexts - old bean instances are **lost**

 Weld plugin uses reinjection by default, but it is not desired in some cases.
 Therefore it is possible to specify precise reloading strategy in `hotswap-agent.properties config` file using parameter `weld.beanReloadStrategy` using following values: